bldl/emplace-spidermonkey/README.md

    };
    ```

   Using `hasOwnProperty` on `handler`, we can now verify if the `update` property is defined.
-This step ensures that we only proceed with the update if `handler` actually provides an `update` function.
+This step ensures that we only proceed if `handler` actually provides an `update` function.

    <details>
    <summary>Solution</summary>